redotics/dataplug/README.md

-# datafly
+# datavor

-On the fly multi-model data saving client
+On the fly schemaless multi-model data saving client using ArangoDB